abaskin/ESPConfig/README.md

 ---------------- | ------- | -------
-ESPCONFIG_EEPROMSIZE | The size of the EEPROM area used to save the configuration | 1024 ESPCONFIG_JSONDOCSIZE | The size of the JsonDocument used by the configuration| 1024
+ESPCONFIG_EEPROMSIZE | The size of the EEPROM area used to save the configuration | 1024 ESPCONFIG_JSONDOCSIZE | The size of the JsonDocument used by the configuration| 1024 ESPCONFIG_SAVEDKEY | The key in the saved JSON to mark it as being saved by ESPConfig | ESPConfigSaved